lights with big potential: light emitting diodes & organic light

 - Gary Pittman worked together

-with Robert Biard.
+with James R. Biard.
 He had started working in 1958 with semiconductor

-GaAs for creation of early solar cells.
-This lead him into the
+GaAs for the creation of early solar cells.
+He discovered and

 - Nick Holonyack Jr. develops